La Roux: Artistry

 Elly Jackson's first interest was in folk music.
-She was particularly interested in Carole King and Nick Drake whose music she discovered in her parents' record collection.
+She was particularly interested in Carole King and Nick Drake, whose music she discovered in her parents' record collection.
 Jackson's early musical material consisted of folk ditties influenced by Joni Mitchell.
-Her taste in music changed during her mid-teens when she became involved in the rave scene.
-She lists Gerry Rafferty, Madonna, Prince, Depeche Mode, Eurythmics, Jenny Wilson, and The Knife as her influences.
 She made her performing debut at the Half Moon Pub in Herne Hill, London, at the age of 17.
+Jackson established a musical relationship with Langmaid through a mutual friend, although her taste in music began to change as she became involved in the rave scene; she and Langmaid then established the electronic project La Roux.
+The band's influences include 1970s and 80s artists such as Gerry Rafferty, Prince, Madonna, OMD, Depeche Mode and Eurythmics, along with 21st century acts like Jenny Wilson and The Knife.

 In July 2010, La Roux curated and mixed a volume of Sidetracked, a compilation series from Renaissance that allows artists from the electronic field free rein to showcase their musical interests.
-The eclectic mix featured the likes of Japan, Heaven 17, Joyce Sims, Fever Ray (lead singer of The Knife), Doris Troy, Tears for Fears, Gerry Rafferty and many more of her influences.
-It also includes an exclusive recording of The Rolling Stones' "Under My Thumb", a cover La Roux had been featuring in her then-recent live sets.
+The eclectic mix featured the likes of Japan, Heaven 17, Joyce Sims, Doris Troy, Tears for Fears and several more of their influences.
+It also includes a cover of The Rolling Stones' "Under My Thumb".

 Jackson is unhappy with what she perceives as a "normality" fashion trend among a majority of today's musical acts.
 Her androgynous clothing and hair style has been compared to the 1980s group A Flock of Seagulls.
 Jackson strongly opposes stylists who try to make her appearance more classically feminine.